bsakai2000/RecipeBook/README.md

 ./recipeBook recipe [ingredients|instructions|all] recipename

 ```
+Tags are used to categorize recipes.
 The search allows searching by tag or ingredient, so to find all recipes that use chicken one would say `./recipeBook search ingredient Chicken`

 The JSON recipe book is encoded like
 ```